The Must-See Moments from the 2017 MTV EMAs: From Demi Lovato’s Domination to Eminem’s Return

 The scenery was totally over-the-top during Sunday's show.

-Yet, the entrance of the night went to Travis Scott, who flew on the back of an animatronic eagle over the heads of the audience, while somehow managing to sing "Butterfly Effect" without loosing his footing.
+Yet, the entrance of the night went to Kylie Jenner's baby daddy Travis Scott, who flew on the back of an animatronic eagle over the heads of the audience, while somehow managing to sing "Butterfly Effect" without losing his footing.

 3 of 6